deblandns/deblandns/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on gamenetyar project & eshop project
+- 🔭 I’m currently working on qr code generator
-- 🌱 I’m currently learning django & drf
+- 🌱 I’m currently learning django & drf & and some library documnets
 - 👯 I’m looking to collaborate on github
 - 🤔 I’m looking for help with python
 - 💬 Ask me about your question